History of Lizzo in Timeline

 2016: Grrrl Prty Disbands

-In 2016, the hip-hop group Grrrl Prty, which Lizzo was a part of, disbanded after playing its final show at Rock the Garden.
+In 2016, the hip-hop group Grrrl Prty, which Lizzo was a member of, played its final show at Rock the Garden and disbanded.

 2017: Good as Hell Tour

-In 2017, Lizzo embarked on the Good as Hell Tour to promote her extended play Coconut Oil.
+In 2017, Lizzo embarked on the Good as Hell Tour to promote the extended play Coconut Oil and headlined The Infatuation's annual food festival, EEEEEATSCON.
+She also appeared as a guest judge on the tenth season of RuPaul's Drag Race.

 2017: "Truth Hurts" Initial Release